Nebraska Revised Statute 38-3801

 E. This compact may be amended by the member states.
 No amendment to this compact shall become effective and binding upon any member state until it is enacted into the laws of all member states.

 The EMS Personnel Licensure Interstate Compact shall be liberally construed so as to effectuate the purposes thereof.
 If this compact shall be held contrary to the constitution of any member state, the compact shall remain in full force and effect as to the remaining member states.
 Nothing in this compact supersedes state law or rules related to licensure of EMS agencies.

-- Emergency Management Assistance Compact, see section 1-124, Vol. 2A, Appendix.
+- Emergency Management Assistance Compact, see section 1-124, Appendix, Nebraska Revised Statutes, Volume 2A.